 The Ropes & Gray team that advised Rand Logistics was led by private equity partner Daniel Evans (New York), and included finance partner Stefanie Birkmann (New York), tax partner Benjamin Rogers (San Francisco), intellectual property transactions partner Violetta Kokolus (New York), benefits partner Alexandra Alperovich (New York), real estate partner Peter Alpert (Boston), and labor & employment partner Megan Bisk (Boston).

-The team also included private equity associates Jessica Lepper and Todd Kornreich, finance associate Scott Rolnik, tax & benefits associates Aaron Lichter, Michael Stern and Christa Sanchez (all of New York), strategic transactions associate Steven Obiajulu (Chicago), real estate associates Peter Chatigny (Washington, D.C.) and Caitlin O’Connell (New York), senior labor & employment attorney William Dunham and labor & employment associate Rebecca Mitchell (both of Boston), real estate counsel Owen LaFreniere, litigation & enforcement counsel Lee Gayer and litigation & enforcement associate Patrick Doherty (all of New York) and corporate associates Darius Hands and Lauren Nickoloff, (both of New York) and Anne Loeb (Boston).
+The team also included private equity associates Jessica Lepper and Todd Kornreich, finance associate Scott Rolnik, tax & benefits associates Aaron Lichter, Michael Stern and Christa Sanchez (all of New York), strategic transactions associate Steven Obiajulu (Chicago), real estate associate Peter Chatigny (Washington, D.C.), senior labor & employment attorney William Dunham and labor & employment associate Rebecca Mitchell (both of Boston), real estate counsel Owen LaFreniere, litigation & enforcement counsel Lee Gayer and litigation & enforcement associate Patrick Doherty (all of New York) and corporate associates Darius Hands and Lauren Nickoloff, (both of New York) and Anne Loeb (Boston).